tedsmith/quickhash/README.txt

 v2.8.3 (In Development)

 A new tab (the first new tab since disk hashing was added a couple of years ago!!) dedicated to Base64 decoding.
 The user can now select a file or a folder of files that are all Base64 encoded, and QuickHash will compute the hashes of both the encoded and decoded versions of the file, without the user having to supply a Base64 decoded version.
-In addition, as a little extra, theres also a third button in the new tab that the user can click to simply select a folder of Base64 encoded files and QuickHash will generate decoded versions of those files for the user with a slightly different filename.
-He can then go on to hash them if he so pleases, using the File or FileS tab of Quickhash.
+In addition, as a little extra, there?s also a third button in the new tab that the user can click to simply select a folder of Base64 encoded files and QuickHash will generate decoded versions of those files for the user with a slightly different filename.
+He can then go on to hash them if he so pleases, using the ?File? or ?FileS? tab of Quickhash.
 The user has to establish what file types he has though, and, for Windows users, this will mean adding the appropriate extension such as .pdf or .jpg to such files.
 Linux users will not have that problem because the operating system will work out what application is needed based on the file signature.

 Added scheduler to most tabs (File, FileS, Copy and Compare), meaning the user can set a date and time in the future to start the hashing process.
 For example, say the user is copying a large file to a certain location that won't finish copying for a few hours; perhaps after the user has left the office or gone to bed it will finish, but he wants to have the file hashed for the next day.
 With QuickHash v2.8.3, the user can set a date & time in the future (to hours and minutes precision, not seconds), to start a few hours ahead of time allowing the file to copy first, then select the file (given that even before it's finished copying, the file can still be selected) and QuickHash will start hashing at that time.

+Changed the way disk handles are initiated in Disk Module for disk hashing such that if another tool (typically forensic tools like FTK Imager or X-Ways Forensics) has the disk open, QuickHash can still probably initiate a handle to it as well now, still in read only mode.
+In all earlier versions the user would get a sharing violation.
+This change was needed to allow the scheduler to work � there�s no point shceduling disk hashing to commence in 5 hours if the forensic tool has not released the handle and QuickHash cannot initiate one of its own.
+Hopefully now it can.

 Added the package 'DateTimePicker' by Zoran Vu?enovi? (http://wiki.lazarus.freepascal.org/ZVDateTimeControls_Package).
 This is now also required to compile the project (see section 1 of README.txt) from source.

-In the Compare Directories tab, if the user chooses to tabulate the results, upon completion of the comparison, if the user single left mouse clicks in either grid, the corresponding row entry in the other grid will be selected, assuming both directories actually match.
+In the ?Compare Directories? tab, if the user chooses to tabulate the results, upon completion of the comparison, if the user single left mouse clicks in either grid, the corresponding row entry in the other grid will be selected, assuming both directories actually match.
 If they do not match, the user will be taken to the corresponding grid row count, but this is unlikely to contain the same filename data of course.

 Minor tweak to README.txt to properly refer to the HashLib4Pascal library

 A line was added in 2.8.2 to free resources used by the check for duplicate files, but it was realised that this causes an error if a check for duplicates was not selected by the user, as there was no resource allocated to then free.
 That was fixed.

-Minor alignment fix to the labels at the top right of the “FileS” tab to better enable the values to be seen.
+Minor alignment fix to the labels at the top right of the �FileS� tab to better enable the values to be seen.

-The “Time Taken” value in “FileS” tab was showing incorrectly as “a time”, for example, 12 seconds was being displayed as “12:00”.
+The �Time Taken� value in �FileS� tab was showing incorrectly as �a time�, for example, 12 seconds was being displayed as �12:00�.
 Fixed using FormatDateTime and now shows as HH:MM:SS

-Minor alignment adjustment to progress window at the bottom of “FileS” tab reduce chances of it being overlayed by the display grid.
+Minor alignment adjustment to progress window at the bottom of �FileS� tab reduce chances of it being overlayed by the display grid.

 Some unused variables removed.